-CEDAW – the Convention on the Elimination of Discrimination Against Women – is an international bill of rights for women, adopted by the United Nations (UN) in 1979.
+CEDAW – the Convention on the Elimination of All Forms of Discrimination Against Women – is an international bill of rights for women, adopted by the United Nations (UN) in 1979.
 Countries that have ratified it are legally bound to put its provisions into practice.
 The UK ratified it in 1986.
 One of its provisions is to suppress the “exploitation of prostitution of women” – in other words, pimping, brothel keeping, and other forms of profiteering.

 Article 6 deals with prostitution, as follows: